The instructor needs to link the courses together. The UNH IT Knowledge Base has instructions.

 Honors courses may also be created at the upper level to serve Honors in Major students.
 This is relatively rare, as few majors have enough Honors students to fill a section.
 However, it may be feasible in cases where a single course serves multiple majors (such as GEN 604H, Principles of Genetics), or for general skills and topics (such as research methods or thesis prep).

-The second way to participate is Honors in Major, which students generally begin in the Junior year.
+Students generally begin Departmental Honors in the Junior year.
+Unlike University Honors, there is no invitation required.
 The requirements and processes to join vary by major.
 Students should contact their major's Honors Liaison to discuss joining Honors in Major.

 See a list of liaisons and requirements here: http://www.unh.edu/honors-program/requirements-contacts